Course handbook

 Description

-Covers voice disorders.
-Voice science including perceptual and instrumental measurement and description of normal and abnormal voice is studied.
-The assessment and management of voice disorders in children and adults provides the main focus of study.
-The course includes coverage of the speech rehabilitation of the person following laryngectomy.
+This course addresses voice disorders including perceptual and instrumental measurement and description of normal and abnormal voice.
+The course covers assessment and management of voice disorders in children, adolescents and adults.
+The course includes speech rehabilitation following laryngectomy.

 Callaghan